-A129.
-HKSQC 1 (or other professional requirements, or requirements in law or regulation, that are at least as demanding as HKSQC 1) requires firms to establish policies and procedures for the timely completion of the assembly of engagement files.
-An appropriate time limit within which to complete the assembly of the final engagement file is ordinarily not more than 60 days after the date of the assurance report.
+- A129.
+HKSQM 1 (or other professional requirements, or requirements in law or regulation, that are at least as demanding as HKSQM 1) requires firms to establish a quality objective that addresses the assembly of engagement documentation on a timely basis after the date of the engagement report.25 An appropriate time limit within which to complete the assembly of the final engagement file is ordinarily not more than 60 days after the date of the assurance report.26 - A130.
+[Not used]